Digital Marketing Consultant

 Tactics to earn mentions in already-cited sources:

-• Quora answers: Answer questions in your expertise area with the same rigor as a published article Quora content is heavily cited across AI platforms.
+• Quora answers: Answer questions with the same rigor as a published article — Quora content is cited across all major AI platforms.

-• Guest contributions: Contribute to publications in your industry that you've confirmed AI systems already cite.
-A byline in an already-cited source is worth significantly more than a byline in a new publication.
+• Guest contributions: A byline in an already-cited publication is worth significantly more than a byline in a new one.

-• Expert roundups and quote contributions: Many industry blogs publish "expert roundup" articles that aggregate quotes from practitioners.
-These articles are well-cited by AI systems and a single well-placed quote can generate recurring AI mentions.
+• Expert roundups: Many industry blogs publish roundup articles that AI systems regularly cite — a single well-placed quote generates recurring AI mentions.

 Original Research and Data Publication